pdav5883/sat-finder/README.md

 - "Here" button to avoid lat/lon entry
 - "Loading" signal on search request
 - Explainer for what things mean
+- Sort returned satellites by sunlit and elevation

 ## Major Functions
 - `fetch_satellite_data()` (just brightest for now, download to local